 Payment Adjustments & Hardship Exceptions

-In the American Recovery and Reinvestment Act of 2009 (ARRA), Congress mandated that payment adjustments should be applied to Medicare eligible professionals and eligible hospitals who are not meaningful users of Certified Electronic Health Record (EHR) Technology under the Medicare EHR Incentive Program.
+In the American Recovery and Reinvestment Act of 2009 (ARRA), Congress mandated that payment adjustments should be applied to Medicare eligible professionals, eligible hospitals, and critical access hospitals (CAHs)that are not meaningful users of Certified Electronic Health Record (EHR) Technology under the Medicare EHR Incentive Program.

-If a provider is eligible to participate in the Medicare EHR Incentive Program, they must demonstrate meaningful use to avoid a payment adjustment in either the Medicare EHR Incentive Program or in the Medicaid EHR Incentive Program, depending on their eligibility.
+If a provider is eligible to participate in the Medicare EHR Incentive Program, they must demonstrate meaningful use in either the Medicare EHR Incentive Program or in the Medicaid EHR Incentive Program, to avoid a payment adjustment.
 Medicaid providers who are only eligible to participate in the Medicaid EHR Incentive Program are not subject to these payment adjustments.

 Eligible professionals and eligible hospitals may be exempt from payment adjustments if they can show that demonstrating meaningful use would result in a significant hardship.
 To be considered for an exception, an eligible professional or eligible hospital must complete a Hardship Exception application along with proof of the hardship.
 If approved, the hardship exception is valid for 1 payment year only.
 A new application must be submitted if the hardship continues for the following payment year.
 In no case may a provider be granted an exception for more than 5 years.